bwagner2-git/bwagner2-git.github.io/lab9.md

 ```
 <br>
-These easy switch from one reference frame to another was made possible by the fact that I started my robot pointing towards 0 degrees (in the positive x direction) before every scan.
-Thus no rotational transformation was required only translational.
+The easy switch from one reference frame to another was made possible by the fact that I started my robot pointing towards 0 degrees (in the positive x direction) before every scan.
+Thus no rotational transformation was required only translational and I avoided needing transformation matrices as they only complicated things.
 <br>
 I then plotted the transformed maps all on the same plot and this was the final result of my mapping.
 <img src="https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab9/coloredmap.png" height=400/>
 <br>
 This map is decent.
 There ae some spots where it could definitely be improved.
 The I smashed my robot's TOF sensor in the last lab, and when I remounted a new one, it seemed like it was pointing up slightly.
-This was not a problem for measuring the walls that were close, but I believe it might have overshot some of the walls that were farther away, as they were not very high, causing some erroneous measurements.
+This was not a problem for measuring the walls that were close, but I believe it might have overshot some of the walls that were farther away, as the walls were not very high, causing some erroneous measurements.
 This is shown in the image below.
 <br>
 <img src="https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab9/tilted%20sensor.png" height=400/>
 <br>